 - 1 tablespoon extra-virgin olive oil

 - ½ cup whole-fat plain Greek yogurt, such as Fage

 - 1/3 cup tahini

 - 1½ teaspoons kosher salt

 - ½ teaspoon ground turmeric

 - pinch of ground cayenne pepper

-Trim and scrub the beets, then place them on a large piece of aluminum foil.
-Drizzle with 1 tablespoon olive oil, tossing the beets lightly to make sure they are coated in oil, then wrap the foil around the beets to form a sealed packet.
+- Place the beets on a large piece of aluminum foil.
+Drizzle with 1 tablespoon olive oil, toss the beets lightly to make sure they are coated in oil, then wrap the foil around the beets to form a sealed packet.
 Place the packet on a sheet pan and roast for 45 minutes to 1 hour, until the beets are tender when pierced with a fork.
 Set aside until cool enough to handle, then peel the beets and discard the skins.